corbindavenport/techtales-site/README.md

 # Tech Tales

 Tech Tales is a podcast exploring the technology world's epic failures, forgotten successes, and everything in between.
-It's hosted by me, with a revolving cast of guests.
+It's hosted by [Corbin Davenport](https://corbin.io), with a revolving cast of guests.

 You can listen to the show with your favorite podcast app through the [RSS feed](https://feeds.soundcloud.com/users/soundcloud:users:971533159/sounds.rss), or through the below services.